Urigo/angular-meteor/README.md

    meteor remove blaze-html-templates
 ````

-For the disclaimer, please, read "HTML" [paragraph](http://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping) in the above mentioned tutorial.
+For the explanation, please, read "HTML" [paragraph](http://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping) in the above mentioned tutorial.

 ### Import Angular2 into your app:
 Package supports TypeScript and Babel (.jsx file extension) as languages for development with Angular2.